kube-go/pod-deployer/README.md

 ## Usage

-### Pre-requisite
+#### Pre-requisite

 - Running kubernetes cluster and kube config available in the machine
-- Since pre-built binary not included you need to build yourself hence you need to have go `1.16+` installed in your system

 ### Build Locally

+- Since pre-built binary is not included you need to build yourself hence you need to have go `1.16+` installed in your system

 Build the application